Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: CMA-ES, NES, EDAs and PBIL from the IGO Framework

+The algorithm so obtained coincides with the so-called \emph{population-based incremental learning} algorithm (PBIL, \citealt{Baluja:ICML1995}) for $N=\texttt{NUMBER\_SAMPLES}$ and the appropriate (usually non-negative) weights $w_j$, as well as with the \emph{compact genetic algorithm} (cGA, \citealt{harik1999compact}) for $N=2$ and $w_1=-w_2$.
+Different variants of PBIL correspond to different choices of the selection scheme $w$. \new{In cGA, components for which both samples have the same value are unchanged, because $w_1+w_2=0$.}\del{when both samples have the same value, the parameter is unchanged as $w_1+w_2=0$.} We have thus proved the following.

+\begin{prop} The IGO algorithm on $\{0,1\}^d$ using Bernoulli measures parametrized by $\theta$ as above, coincides with the \emph{compact Genetic Algorithm} (cGA) when $N=2$ and $w_1=-w_2$.

-{\ensuremath{{\rm LR}}} If we set the IGO weights as $w_1 = 1$, $w_j=0$ for $j=2,\ldots,N$, we recover the PBIL/EGA algorithm with update rule towards the best solution only (disregarding the mutation of the probability vector), with $\deltat = \LR$ where \LR\ is the so-called learning rate of the algorithm \cite[Figure~4]{Baluja:PBIL:1994}.
-The PBIL update rule towards the $\mu$ best solutions, proposed in \cite[Figure~4]{Baluja:ICML1995}\footnote{Note that the pseudocode for the algorithm in \cite[Figure~4]{Baluja:ICML1995} is slightly erroneous since it gives smaller weights to better individuals.
+Moreover, it coincides with \emph{Population-Based Incremental Learning} (PBIL) with the following correspondence of parameters.
+The PBIL algorithm using the $\mu$ best solutions, see \citet[Figure~4]{Baluja:ICML1995}, is recovered\,\footnote{Note that the pseudocode for the algorithm in \citet[Figure~4]{Baluja:ICML1995} is slightly erroneous since it gives smaller weights to better individuals.
 The error can be fixed by updating the probability in reversed order, looping from {\tt NUMBER\_OF\_VECTORS\_TO\_UPDATE\_FROM} to 1.
 This was confirmed by S.~Baluja in personal communication.
-We consider here the corrected version of the algorithm.}, can be recovered as well using
+We consider here the corrected version of the algorithm.} using $\deltat=\LR$, $w_j = (1-\LR)^{j-1}$ for $j=1,\ldots,\mu$, and $w_j=0$ for $j=\mu+1,\ldots,N$.

+If the selection scheme of IGO is chosen as $w_1 = 1$, $w_j=0$ for $j=2,\ldots,N$, IGO recovers the PBIL/EGA algorithm with update rule towards the best solution \cite[Figure~4]{Baluja:PBIL:1994}, with $\deltat = \LR$ (the learning rate of PBIL) and $\MUTPROB=0$ (no random mutation of $\theta$). \end{prop}

 Interestingly, the parameters $\theta_i$ are the expectation parameters described in Section~\ref{sec:IGOML}: indeed, the expectation of $x_i$ is $\theta_i$.
 So the formulas above are particular cases of \eqref{eq:IGOEP}.
 Thus, by Theorem~\ref{thm:IGOCEM}, PBIL is both a smoothed CEM in these parameters and an IGO-ML algorithm.